What sets the best businesses apart? Here’s a customer experience example that can help answer that question.

 The problem is that many business teams have data silos.
 One team handles Facebook Messenger while another handles text messaging.
 This problem can be solved with a software like Birdeye.
 Birdeye allows you to view all of your customer interactions in an easy-to-use, all-in-one customer experience platform, making it easy for your team to provide great service across the board.

 How customer experience management can help

-If you want to start improving your customer experience, software like BirdEye can help.
+If you want to start improving your customer experience management, software like Birdeye can help.
 Here’s how.